 Company leaders focusing on their next strategic move or innovative product launch while the digital maturity of their business sits idle can often find themselves in a lurch in today’s ever-evolving Information Technology (IT) space.

-At the start of your operations, user-friendly, inexpensive and readily available tools may have met your business needs.
+In the early stages of business operations, user-friendly, inexpensive and readily available tools may have met your business needs.
 As you scale up, issues can arise as you try to adapt your existing technology to fill an immediate need or empower employees to choose solutions themselves.
-The result can be a disjointed organization, duplicated effort, a lack of system of record and limited access to data.
+The result can be a disjointed organization, duplicated effort, a lack of a unified system of record and limited access to data.

 Businesses who are using technology as an add-on to their current processes, rather than focusing on gaining data-driven customer insights from their IT to inform the way they do business, can limit their potential for success.